YagaoLiu/SFSS/README.md

 m should be an integer presenting the number of sensitive patterns. k is the forbidden length.
 Output is the file name for the output

+## LIS ##
+In the folder LIS it is a R implementation for the distance matrix based on LIS distance.